qwc-services/qwc-base-db/README.md

 To upgrade to a migration different than `head`, set the `ALEMBIC_VERSION` ENV variable.

+By default, the DB specified by the `qwc_configdb` connection will be upgraded.
+You can specify a different connection by setting the `PGSERVICE` ENV variable.

 # Managing an external Config DB

 You can use an external DB instead of the `qwc-base-db` dockerized DB.